 Some people talk like replacing the battery in a Roland XP-50 is a big deal.
 It isn’t.
 If you have a power screwdriver, you can do it in two minutes.
 If you don’t have a power screwdriver, it might take 10.
 Trust me, you don’t have to be a technician to do it.

-Lithium batteries are good for about five years and chances are this one was on year 20.
+Lithium batteries are good for about five years and chances are mine was on year 20.
 Fortunately, the XP-50 uses a common type of battery: the CR2032 battery, the same as my car’s keyfob.
 We unplugged the keyboard, flipped it over, and removed about 20 screws.
 Then we removed the metal plate, and the battery was right there on the mainboard.
 Click a metal tab and the battery tilts out.
 We replaced it with a cheap CR2032 from Dollar Tree.
+You can probably also get one at the nearest drugstore.
 Just push the new battery in, with the embossed side facing up.
 Don’t touch any of the electronic components while you’re in there.
 Accidental static discharge causes permanent damage to them.
 Be cautious but not paranoid–stay near the battery and you’ll be fine.

 So I reloaded the factory defaults.
-It’s a five-step process.
+The Roland XP-50 factory reset is a five-step process.
+The factory reset only takes another minute or two.

 1. Press the DISK/UTILITY button.